collective/collective.recipe.pydevproject/README.rst

 python_version
   The combination of interpreter and grammar version.
 E.g. *python 2.7* python_interpreter
   The interpreter name, as configured in the the Eclipse Preferences for PyDev.
-Usually *Default* is finey.
+Usually *Default* is fine.

-  Remember first to register at least one interpreter in Eclipse, e.g. in ``Window > Preferences > PyDev > Interpreter - Python > New...``. eggs
+  Remember to register at least one interpreter in Eclipse before using your project.
+That can be done in ``Window > Preferences > PyDev > Interpreter - Python > New...``. eggs
   The eggs that will be listed as external dependencies.
-  You don't need to include transitive dependencies, as they are calculated automatically.
+  You don't need to include transitive dependencies.
+This is done automatically.

 Source
 ------